cosmos72/gomacro/README.md

 gomacro is a fairly complete Go interpreter, implemented in pure Go.
-It offers both an interactive REPL and a scripting mode, and does not require a Go toolchain at runtime (except in one very specific case: import of a 3d-party package).
+It offers both an interactive REPL and a scripting mode, and does not require a Go toolchain at runtime (except in one very specific case: import of a 3d-party package at runtime).

 It has very few dependencies: go/ast, go/types, reflect, github.com/peterh/liner and, for legacy reasons (no longer used by the default interpreter), golang.org/sync/syncmap.